Regulations for the 15th Klaudia Taev Competition (2027)

 The competitors must perform from memory.

 Once chosen, pieces cannot be changed after the official booklet of the Competition is printed.
-Exceptionally, it is possible to change works only with the consent of the majority of the jury.
+Exceptionally, it is possible to change the program only with the consent of the majority of the jury.

 The Jury reserves the right to make any decisions not otherwise addressed in the official regulations, to ensure that the competition proceeds fairly, efficiently, and orderly.